 Students may work on the following types of paper in the WWP:

 - Option 1 of the J.D.
-Written Work Requirement: an independent paper (2 or 3 writing credits) or a paper in conjunction with a 2015-16 course or seminar (2 or 3 writing credits).
+Written Work Requirement: an independent paper (2 or 3 writing credits) or a paper in conjunction with a course or seminar (2 or 3 writing credits) taken in the same academic year.

-- Optional Written Work: a two-credit independent paper or a two-credit optional paper in conjunction with a course or seminar taken this year.
+- Optional Written Work: a two-credit independent paper or a two-credit optional paper in conjunction with a course or seminar taken in the same academic year.

 Students may not use the WWP to work on: